 She is a highly skilled veterinary surgeon with extensive experience in small and large animal practice.
 She has now chosen to focus on small animal practice, primarily.

 When not at work, Jane loves spending time with her family and travelling.
-She and her husband have five wonderful children and one very naughty Dachshund!
+She and her husband have five wonderful children and beautiful black cat and a very naughty Dachshund and Cavalier King Charles!

 Rosslyn grew up in QLD with two sisters who, after being encouraged to strive towards individual strengths, have all become veterinarians.
 Rosslyn graduated from the University Of Queensland and worked for a year before deciding on a temporary sea-change to Tasmania that has turned out to be a lot less temporary.
 She enjoys a variety of work from shelter work, general practice and emergency, and feels quite at home in front of the surgery table.
 In her rare spare time she prefers to find herself bushwalking with her camera and her son.